xiaoleiy/awesome/univocity-parsers-intro.md

 settings.setRowProcessor(new RowProcessor() {

     /**
-    * preprocess the row with your own business logic **/
+    * initialize whatever you need before processing the first row, with your own business logic **/
     @Override
     public void processStarted(ParsingContext context) {